loader image

 Frontline awareness: Staff know how and when to escalate concerns internally.

-MLRO oversight: The MLRO documents their reasoning for whether a SAR is made or not.
+MLRO oversight: The MLRO documents their reasoning for whether an external report is made or not.

 Audit trails: Every decision, from initial suspicion to outcome, is logged and accessible.

-An internal escalation report raises the alarm within your business.
-A SAR takes that alarm to law enforcement.
-Both are essential parts of your AML defence but they serve different audiences and carry different thresholds.
+An internal suspicion report raises the alarm within your business.
+An external suspicion report takes that alarm to law enforcement.
+Both are essential parts of your AML defence, and both carry different thresholds and different audiences.
 Understanding when, and how, to make each one is the foundation of effective compliance.

-Explore how AMLCC makes an MLCO’s role easier
+Explore how AMLCC makes an MLRO’s role easier

 The one-stop AML solution